 Why is the contact point important in table tennis?

-The appropriate contact point on the racket that makes consistent deliver in every execution.
+The appropriate contact point on the racket makes consistent delivery in every execution.
 Hit the ball at the right position and the right timing on the racket is very important in table tennis.
 Many players lose power on their forehand topspin attack because they contact the ball at the wrong position.
 Today, we learn the optimal contact point for the serve, and for the forehand loop.
 A good contact point will maximize the power of your shots.